ODESALAB/odesalab.github.io/_pages/about.md

   - /about.html
 ---

-ODESA-Lab (Optimization, Deep Learning, and Stochastic Algorithms) Research Group is led by Assistant Professor Berna Kiraz.
+ODESA-Lab (Optimization, Deep Learning, and Stochastic Algorithms) Research Group is led by Asst.
+Prof. Berna Kiraz and Asst.
+Prof. Musa Aydın.
 We are part of Computer Engineering Deparment at FSMVU.

 Our group focuses on various issues: